ADAMOS: Axion Daily Modulation Searches for Dark Matter at 20 GHz: Sensitivity Projections

 \subsection{Cold Dark Matter Axion Search}

-For the conventional CDM axion search, the expected sensitivity to the axion-photon coupling $g_{a\gamma\gamma}$ can be estimated using the standard haloscope figure of merit:
+For the conventional CDM axion search, the expected sensitivity to the axion-photon coupling $g_{a\gamma\gamma}$ can be estimated using the standard haloscope figure of merit \cite{rades_2022_design}:

-where the parameters and their values for ADAMOS are summarized in Tab.~\ref{tab:adamos_cdm_parameters}.
-For an integration time of 30 days at the fixed frequency of \SI{19.95}{\GHz}, ADAMOS is projected to reach a sensitivity of $g_{a\gamma\gamma} = \SI{4.38e-13}{\GeV^{-1}}$ for an axion mass of \SI{82.51}{\micro\eV}.
+where $k_B$ is the Boltzmann constant, and $\kappa = \frac{1+\beta_\text{out}}{\beta_\text{out}}$ is the coupling efficiency.
+The rest of the parameters and their values for ADAMOS are summarized in Tab.~\ref{tab:adamos_cdm_parameters}.
+For an integration time of 30 days at the fixed frequency of \SI{19.95}{\GHz}, ADAMOS is projected to reach a sensitivity of $g_{a\gamma\gamma} = \SI{6.88e-13}{\GeV^{-1}}$ for an axion mass of \SI{82.51}{\micro\eV}.
 This represents a significant improvement over existing limits in this frequency range, as shown in Fig.~\ref{fig:adamos_cdm_sensitivity}.

 In addition to the primary frequency-domain CDM search, the long-term operation of ADAMOS provides a secondary sensitivity gain through the conventional daily modulation expected from the Earth's rotation with respect to the Galactic DM wind \cite{Ling_2004_diurnal, Gramolin_2022_spectral}.
 Although this modulation is small (of order $10^{-3}$), continuous operation over multi-year timescales enables the accumulated power measurements to be coherently folded over the sidereal period.
 This effectively increases the signal-to-noise ratio for any temporally modulated component, offering a parasitic improvement in sensitivity to $g_{a\gamma\gamma}$ beyond what is achieved from the frequency-domain search alone.
 While this effect is subdominant compared to the primary haloscope sensitivity, it provides an additional and independent consistency check for any putative CDM axion signal.